gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/check-proper-type.md

 `MainType` is of kind "type" but has not further type information.

-## How to Fix
+## Fix

-To fix the issue, add explicit type information to `MainType`, for example, add an `elements` property to make a structured type.
+To fix the issue, add explicit type information to `MainType`, e.g. add an `elements` property to make a structured type.

 ```json
 {